kennyhml/abap-highlighter/README.md

 It aims to address the highly dissatisfactory ADT syntax highlighting, which groups together tokens with vastly different meanings, to make looking at ABAP code slightly more bearable.

+If ABAP won't go to modernization, just bring the modernization to ABAP :)

 # Supported Token Types
 - ✔️ Functions / Methods
 - ✔️ Identifiers